-The Town of Hull has 17,195 acres of land available and 3,761 acres of land unavailable.
-This was calculated using North Central Wisconsin Regional Planning Commission (NCWRPC) data.
-Available land was considered to be cropland, special cropland, woodlands, and barren / vacant lands.
-All other types were considered "unavailable".
-Available land is being sold to local farmers.
+Land Supply - Estimates indicate the Town of Brighton has 17,160 acres of land available and 4,705 acres of land unavailable.
+These estimates were calculated by the North Central Wisconsin Regional Planning Commission (NCWRPC) and are based on the land use categories described in Table 4-1.
+Land classified as cropland, special cropland, woodlands, and barren/vacant was considered "available" for future development.
+All other land categories were considered "unavailable".
 It is noted that some of this "available" land may be in public ownership, as shown in Table 4-3, thus making it essentially "unavailable" for development.